Language in Discharge Advice

-Prompt: Collect publicly available discharge‑information leaflets (PDFs) for conditions like minor head injury or chest pain from ED/urgent care websites, then analyse readability, use of metaphors, and directness of safety‑netting advice (“come back if…”).
+Prompt: Collect publicly available discharge‑information leaflets for conditions like minor head injury or chest pain from Emergency Department or urgent care websites, then analyse readability & clarity and directness of safety‑netting advice (“come back if…”), and emphasis on key information.

 Task Overview